-So why should an employer lodge an FBT return where no FBT is payable?
+So, why should an employer lodge an FBT return where no FBT is payable?
 Well, for the simple reason that it turns on a three-year deadline for the ATO to commence audit activities.

 Without an FBT return being lodged, the ATO has the discretion to launch an audit into activities as far back as a business has had employees.
-Without the evidence (e.g. signed declarations, logbooks, meal entertainment records, etc.) that FBT was NOT payable in each year the ATO can raise FBT liabilities, even where the employee who enjoyed the benefit may no longer work for the business.
+Without the evidence (e.g. signed declarations, logbooks, meal entertainment records, etc.) that FBT was NOT payable in each year the ATO is likely to raise FBT liabilities, even where the employee who enjoyed the benefit may no longer work for the business.
+This makes it impossible for the business to recoup anything from the past employee.

-While an employer may believe they have done everything in accordance with legislation, people will make mistakes.
+Even where an employer believes they have done everything in accordance with legislation, people will make mistakes.
 A common mistake occurs where an employee is provided with a car and the private use is worked out using the operating cost (logbook) method.
 A part of using the logbook method is working out deemed depreciation each year and many accountants overlook this or work it out incorrectly by relying on the depreciation claimed on the business' financial statements.
 This mistake can give rise to an FBT liability where the calculated employee contribution is insufficient to remove the car's taxable value.